tshepang/blog-movies/content/movies/2005 movie review.rst

 **spectacle of the year** - *The Island*

 Great visuals and an
-intriguing storyline help make this the year's greatest spectacle.
+intriguing story-line help make this the year's greatest spectacle.
 The runner-up happens to be *King Kong* for nobody has captured them ritualistic humans so perfectly as Peter Jackson did here nor did anyone ever commit such superb visual effects to screen.
 That's some explosive